Infinitode/Infinitode/README.md

 - Released `Kaos`, our name generation model for creatives.
 Access for free on Hugging Face Spaces: https://huggingface.co/spaces/InfinitodeLTD/KaosGen.
 - Updated `DeepDefend` to `v0.1.4`, with a new attack and a new defense function.
 We've also fixed some of the defense functions' logic.
 - Updated `LocalSitemap` to `v1.0.1`, with new progress prints using `show_progress`.
-- Fixed `review, sentiment` rows present as entries in our `CRS Dataset` causing `null` values and errors in the csv file.
+- Fixed `review, sentiment` rows present as entries in our `CRS Dataset`, causing `null` values and errors in the csv file.
 - Updated `CRSD` on Hugging Face and GitHub with new GPT-5-Mini entries, bringing the total dataset size to `~8.2k` reviews.
 - Updated `DupliPy` to `v0.2.5`.
-This includes enhanced progressbars and new functions for image similarity detection, text analysis and text similarity calculations.
+This includes enhanced progress bars and new functions for image similarity detection, text analysis, and text similarity calculations.
 - New `Bioset` model launched on Hugging Face Spaces, `Bioset Brain Tumor MRI Detection Model`.
 Check it out here: https://huggingface.co/spaces/InfinitodeLTD/Bioset-Brain-Tumor-MRI-Detection.
 - Updates to the entire `Dungen` range.
 - Deprecated `Dungen for Android`, as it is no longer being maintained.